-Today, I’m featuring an outrageously delicious Triple Layer Chocolate Cake with Vanilla Buttercream.
+Today, I’m featuring an outrageously delicious Chocolate Layer Cake with Vanilla Buttercream.
 You’ll want a big glass of chilled milk with your slice!

 Did you know June is National Dairy Month?
 The change of seasons is a cue to dust off the ice cream maker in preparation for the hot, humid weather to come.
 My fridge is always stocked with butter, milk, buttermilk, cream, yogurt and a variety of marvelous cheeses—waiting for the perfect recipe.
 So if you’re a huge dairy fan like me, you’ll want to pick up a copy of The Dairy Good Cookbook: Everyday Comfort Food from America’s Dairy Farm Families.
 113 delicious recipes are featured, all easy to make and many paired with a snippet from the dairy farmer who contributed the recipe.

 One of the goals of this cookbook is to connect people to those that produce their food.
 This gem spotlights the hardworking farmers who put the milk on our table–as we sometimes forget the dairy doesn’t magically appear on the grocery store shelves.
-From recipes for lunch, dinner, snacks and desserts as well as celebratory dishes for all occasions, you’ll see how dairy is integral to the American menu as well as garner inspiration to cook up some terrific dishes.
+From recipes for lunch, dinner, snacks, and desserts, like this Chocolate Layer Cake with Vanilla Buttercream, as well as celebratory dishes for all occasions, you’ll see how dairy is integral to the American menu as well as garner inspiration to cook up some terrific dishes.

 Each chapter profiles real-life dairy farm families from across the country that work tirelessly to provide you with fresh, wholesome and nutritious milk and other dairy products.
 The most compelling of those mentioned was a Wisconsin dairy family whose relatives settled in the Milwaukee area in 1875.
 The Koepke Family Farms has won soil conversion awards for their system of terraces, which prevents erosion, and their practice of crop rotation, which is imperative for good soil.
 As the suburbs grew to their boundaries, these farmers worked on developing relationships with their new neighbors, selling their cheeses and dairy products at the local farmers’ market.